 If top of the list for many people at new year is to lose weight or eat healthier, people can be unrealistic and set themselves up for failure!
 Drastic changes rarely work in the longer term, so it is best to be gentle on yourself!
 How should you really set achievable goals and not be like the estimated 90% that fail with resolutions?

-Don’t banish everything on January 1st.
+Don’t banish everything in the first week of January.
 Instead gradually make changes, this way you won’t notice them as much and are more likely to stick with them

 Make a plan but make it for the whole year – something relevant to you and your schedule.